Not many professional gamblers are bipolar women, but Cat Hulbert was one of the best - and she delighted in winning money from men.

 Britain's most-watched news channel, delivering breaking news and analysis all day, every day.

 Each week, we publish a gallery of readers' pictures on a set theme.
-This week, we asked for your pictures on the theme of "dance".
+This week, we asked for your pictures on the theme "Lines".

 A selection of the best photos from across Africa this week.